What is Collagen Made of? The Whole Story From Source to SupplementJanuary 31, 2022

 By using collagen peptides, not only are you getting important amino acids that help your body produce more collagen for strong hair, skin, nails, and joints, but you’re also supporting sustainable farming practices that use all parts of the animal!

-While we can't speak for other collagen product makers, here at Natural Force we only use cowhides from the highest quality grass-fed and humanely treated cows raised free-range in Brazil, Argentina, and Colombia.Shop Now!
+While we can't speak for other collagen product makers, here at Natural Force we only use cowhides from the highest quality grass-fed and humanely treated cows raised free-range in Argentina, Uruguay and Paraguay.Shop Now!

 Raising Happy, Healthy Cows